Company Logo - Home Link

 8. Watch the Mini Sailboats at Conservatory Water

-To the east of The Lake is the Conservatory Water.
+To the east of the Lake is the Conservatory Water.
 Since the 19th century, it has been a popular spot for launching and racing miniature sailboats.

 Adjacent to the boathouse is a small cafe, Le Pain Quotidien.
-You can dine there or get food to go.

 Conservatory Waters